Mowibox/chroma/content/en/tutorials/beginner_guide/introduction_to_embedded_prog/index.md

 ## Mission Solutions

-These codes are suggested corrections written by me. **Don’t treat them as the only solution**—there are many valid ways to solve the same problem.
+These codes are suggested corrections written by me. **Don’t treat them as the only solution** — there are many valid ways to solve the same problem.
 Find the one that suits you best!

 ---